 It was good to hear both candidates were committed...but we wanted more details.
-So Caitlin, a nanny in Medina, followed up on June 15th, at a mayoral forum co-hosted by Working Washington and SEIU 925 focused on affordable childcare.
+So Caitlin, a Seattle nanny, followed up on June 15th, at a mayoral forum co-hosted by Working Washington and SEIU 925 focused on affordable childcare.
 Caitlin asked the candidates to expand on their statements of support and answer the question: “What concrete pieces would go into the Bill of Rights?
 How do grey market or non-union workers, like myself, build long-lasting policy change?”

 Here’s how Jenny Durkan answered: “A Bill of Rights has to both protect the rights themselves, give adequate notice and education, and have enforcement.
 And the rights have to go to what you’re paid, what your right for breaks are, and what your benefits are.
 The employers have to be told, and the employees have to be told, and then there has to be an enforcement mechanism.
 It’s happened in a number of towns and it’s actually been successful in some areas.”